brutella/gouvr/Readme.md

 # License

-Axt is available under the MIT license.
+gouvr is available under the MIT license.
 See the LICENSE file for more info.

 [Ono]: https://github.com/mattt/Ono